Anton Forsberg

-Anton Forsberg (born 27 November 1992) is a Swedish professional ice hockey goaltender for the Ottawa Senators of the National Hockey League (NHL).
-He was selected by the Columbus Blue Jackets in the seventh round (188th overall) of the 2011 NHL Entry Draft.
+Anton Forsberg (born 27 November 1992) is a Swedish professional ice hockey goaltender for the Los Angeles Kings of the National Hockey League (NHL).
+He was selected by the Columbus Blue Jackets in the seventh round (188th overall) of the 2011 NHL entry draft.
 Forsberg also played for the Lake Erie Monsters and went undefeated during the playoffs en route to winning the 2016 Calder Cup playoffs.

 Playing career

 Swedish Hockey League

 Forsberg played in his native Sweden as a youth with Modo Hockey.
 In the 2011–12 season, Forsberg made his senior debut with Modo in the top tier Elitserien.
-He was eventually drafted 188th overall by the Columbus Blue Jackets during the 2011 NHL Entry Draft.
+He was eventually drafted 188th overall by the Columbus Blue Jackets during the 2011 NHL entry draft.

 The year following his draft, he was selected to compete for Team Sweden at the 2012 World Junior Ice Hockey Championships.

 National Hockey League

 Columbus Blue Jackets

 On 28 May 2013, the Columbus Blue Jackets signed Forsberg to a three-year, entry-level contract, and he was assigned to play with the Springfield Falcons of the American Hockey League (AHL) after the completion of the 2013–14 SHL season.
 Forsberg subsequently played his first professional game in North America on 1 April 2014, stopping 25 of 26 shots to lead the Springfield Falcons to a 3–1 win over the Bridgeport Sound Tigers.
 During the 2014–15 AHL season, he helped the Falcons reach a new franchise record of 11 consecutive wins while playing in 10 of those games.
 As a result of his success, Forsberg made his NHL debut 1 November 2014 against the New Jersey Devils at the Prudential Center.

 In his second season in North America, Forsberg continued playing in the American Hockey League with the Lake Erie Monsters.
 During this season, he helped lead the team to the 2016 Calder Cup playoffs where they clinched their first Calder Cup championship in franchise history by winning all nine starts in the playoffs.
 It was during this season that Forsberg was recalled to the National Hockey League on an emergency basis.
 After being recalled from the AHL, Forsberg recorded his first career NHL win and became the first goaltender to do so after entering the game post-regulation.
 On 17 June 2016, Forsberg was signed to a one-year contract extension to remain within the Blue Jackets organization.

 After attending the Blue Jackets training camp, Forsberg was reassigned to the American Hockey League to begin the 2016–17 season.
 On 10 January 2017, Forsberg made his first 2016–17 season appearance for the Blue Jackets in a 5–3 loss to the Carolina Hurricanes.